file-format/Docs/en/compression/apk.md

  * `classes.dex`: These are compiled Java classes that can be run on Dalvik virtual machine and by the Android Runtime
  * `resources.arsc`: Compiled resources file such as strings

+## How to install APK file on Android Device?

+In order to install an APK file on your Android devices, the following steps can be used.

+ 1. Download the APK using web browser
+ 2. Tap it – you should then be able to see it downloading on the top bar of your device
+ 3. Once it's downloaded, open Downloads, tap on the APK file, and tap Yes when prompted.

+The app will begin installing on your device.

 ## References

 * [APK File Format](https://en.wikipedia.org/wiki/Android_application_package)